instana/openapi/spec/descriptions/tagInfrastructureMetrics.md

 500 Calls per Hour
 1000 Calls per Hour

-To keep the response size reasonable the limit is set to 30 retrieved items.[1]
+To keep the response size reasonable the limit is set to 30 retrieved items.
+To implement pagination see [1]

 A maximum of 600 data points are returned per metric.